OHIOPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Ohio municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement.

-PFAS chemicals like PFOA and PFOS are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other PFAS products.
-Over time, these harmful chemicals have seeped into drinking water systems, contaminated groundwater, and even private drinking water wells throughout Ohio.
-Exposure to PFAS compounds has been linked to adverse health effects, including kidney cancer and other serious health problems.
+PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
+Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Florida.

-The Environmental Protection Agency (EPA) and other federal government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-Ohio municipalities must take swift action to meet these federal guidelines, mitigate legal proceedings, and protect public health.
+The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
+Florida municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

 ESTIMATED SETTLEMENT AWARDS: